- State guaranteed loans in The Netherlands improve access to credit for companies during the coronavirus crisis.

 The BMKB-C guarantee is only available to Dutch SMEs that are fundamentally healthy (i.e. profitable over 2019) and have or expect a liquidity need as a result of the corona-crisis.
 This has to be reflected in, for example, a decrease in turnover or a cancellation of orders.
 The guarantee is applicable only after the company has made use of other government Covid-19 measures, such as employee salary support.
 The guarantee covers new money only, hence the loan cannot be used to refinance existing loans.

-To align the interests, the owner of the company has to give a personal guarantee of at least 10% of the loan amount.
+To align the interests, the owner of the company has to give a personal guarantee.

 When can the guarantee be called?